gvwilson/thirdbit/src/fiction/in-heck/index.md

 "That's a good idea,
 but I can't afford any kind o' Sandy Bend school."

-"It is unlikely that you would be accepted,"
-Dockety said neutrally.
-"But if you were,
-we would offer salvage to compensate the school."
+"We would offer salvage to compensate the school," Dockety said neutrally.

 Gumption shook his head.
 "I can't ask you to do that.